-According to Tracey Silvester, Executive Manager of Envigor Home Care, elders living with conditions such as dementia, diabetes, swallowing difficulties or taking medications such as diuretics or laxatives are particularly vulnerable.
+According to Tracey Silvester, Seasons CEO, elders living with conditions such as dementia, diabetes, swallowing difficulties or taking medications such as diuretics or laxatives are particularly vulnerable to dehydration.

 “Without adequate hydration, an older person has an increased risk of hospitalisation and mortality.
 More commonly occurring symptoms include diminished mental performance including memory, the ability to concentrate, reaction times and attention spans,” says Tracey.